 To support all of our current students and our recent UK and EU alumni to progress to the next level of study, we have developed a new range of fee discounts across a range of courses.

-UCA current students who will be progressing onto an MA in either Ceramics or Fine Art.
+- Eligibility - Current UCA students who will be progressing onto an MA in either Ceramics or Fine Art.

 As part of this course, you'll have access to well-established industry connections.
 These include: